[Startseite]

 *.dat Spekwin32 ASCII file format.
 Contains any number of spectra together with their legend title.
 The program always takes the y values as absorbance, so be careful if you saved spectra in a different y scale type.

-*.dx/ *.jdx JCAMP-DX 4.24/5.00 -file format of UV/VIS, Raman and IR spectra.
+*.dx/ *.jdx JCAMP-DX 4.24/5.00 file format of UV/VIS, Raman and IR spectra.
 NMR and MS spectra will not be read!!
 DIFDUP and ASDF coded spectra will not be read either.
+Multi-files can be read.
 Tested Perkin Elmer software: UVCSS & FLDM (DOS software), UV-Winlab & FL-Winlab.
 Further Test spectra were available from Bio-Rad DigiLab, Mattson Instruments, Galactic Industries Lab Calc and GRAMS, Sadtler, Jasco HPLC System, NIST Chemistry WebBook, the IUPAC JCAMP site and Robert J. Lancashire's JCAMP site.

 *.fak Simple ASCII file format for import of your own data.
-Tab separated XY Pairs, one pair per line, point or comma as decimal separator, optional header: if the first line reads wavenumbers or 1/cm or cm^-1 or cm-1 the x axis type is assumed to be wavenumbers, default is wavelength in nm.
+Tab separated XY Pairs, one pair per line, point or comma as decimal separator, optional header: denote x- and y-types separeted by tab, (see sample files contained in zipped test spectra collection).
+Also tries to detect y axis type.
 Automatic query dialog for axis types if unclear from file.

 *.ggg File format of one of our home built spectrometers.